rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 The *Copeland* ranking rule delivers indeed for this example outranking digraph ranking scores with a tie between actions 'a1' and 'a2' which is by convention resolved by following a lexicographic rule favouring in this case action 'a1'.
 This ranking is however much less correlated to the given outranking digraph than the optimal *Kemeny* ranking (see +0.795 above).

-Nevertheless, the *Bachet* fitness scores of the original and the reversed ordering of the polarised relation table lead in our example here to very plausible and convincing ranking results.
+Nevertheless, the *Bachet* ranking scores of the original and the reversed ordering of the polarised relation table lead in our example here to very plausible and convincing ranking results.
 This hindsight gave the positive stimulus for implementing this new *ranking-by-scoring* rule.

 The Bachet ranking rule, a new ranking-by-scoring method ........................................................

-The :py:mod:`linearOrders` module provides now a :py:class:`~linearOrders.BachetRanking` class implementing a ranking rule based on the *Bachet* fitness scores modelled by the polarised version of the relation table of a given outranking digraph.
+The :py:mod:`linearOrders` module provides now a :py:class:`~linearOrders.BachetRanking` class implementing a ranking rule based on the *Bachet* ranking scores modelled by the polarised version of the relation table of a given outranking digraph.

 .. code-block:: pycon
    :linenos: